 Official and open sources

-The article is original.
+Logistics, Warehousing and Cold Chain Product Families: freight coordination, warehouse handoff is original.
 It does not copy competitor websites, closed market reports or supplier-directory prose.
-Sources are official statistics, public-sector guidance, open data portals, CC BY/CC0 style data references or public information used for interpretation and checklist design.
+The sources below are used as official or open references for Logistics, Warehousing and Cold Chain interpretation and checklist design.

-These links are used for national context, product-requirement thinking and verification workflow design.
-They do not replace buyer-side legal, customs or regulatory advice for a live order.
+For the product and standards notes angle, these links support national context, product-requirement thinking and verification workflow design.
+They do not replace buyer-side legal, customs or regulatory advice for a live Logistics, Warehousing and Cold Chain order.

 - Republic of Turkiye Ministry of Trade - Foreign Trade Data Bulletin, December 2025Official public bulletin used for national goods-export and trade-volume context.